brimdata/super/book/src/super-sql/intro.md

 different from the dataflow implied by the pipeline to achieve the same semantics with better performance.

-While SuperSQL at core is a pipe-oriented language, it is also [backward compatible](../intro.md#supersql) with relational SQL in that any arbitrarily complex SQL query may appear as a single pipe operator anywhere in SuperSQL ipe query.
+While SuperSQL at its core is a pipe-oriented language, it is also [backward compatible](../intro.md#supersql) with relational SQL in that any arbitrarily complex SQL query may appear as a single pipe operator anywhere in a SuperSQL pipe query.

 In other words, a single pipe operator that happens to be a standalone SQL query is also a SuperSQL pipe query.